Communication-Aware Multi-Agent Reinforcement Learning for Decentralized Cooperative UAV Deployment: Environment Modeling

 \subsection{Inter-Agent Message Sharing}

 UAV $i$ aggregates messages from its communication neighbors $\mathcal{N}_c(i)$ using self-attention.
 Let $\tilde{\mathcal{N}}_c(i)=\mathcal{N}_c(i)\cup\{i\}$ denote the neighbor set with a self-loop.
-For round $k$, we compute { } During decentralized execution, each UAV performs this aggregation using only messages received from $\mathcal{N}_c(i)$, matching the RC setting.
+For round $k$, we compute { } During decentralized execution, each UAV performs this aggregation using only messages received from $\mathcal{N}_c(i)$, matching the RC setting. {Equivalently, UAV $i$ broadcasts its latent embedding only along links whose current SNR exceeds $\tau$ and then applies self-attention over the remaining neighbors plus its own self-loop.}